zhicaogeorge/george-zhi-cao/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a student at School of Economics in Huazhong University of Science and Technology now.
+I'm a Ph.D. student at Department of Economics in The Chinese University of Hong Kong now.
 My research interests include econometrics and finance.

-My dream is to be a good economist and photographer.